-Through this effort, we opened a clinic in 2011, and have seen God bless it with expansion and a great staff community, which includes a combination of Tajiks and foreigners, believers and non-believers.
-It is primarily an eye clinic, the primary referral center for several blinding eye diseases, but we also have pediatrics and primary care.
-Goers in this position would primarily work on the eye care side doing patient work-ups and interacting with patients.
-However, there is also an opportunity to exposure to the primary care side of the clinic, and physical therapy work with handicapped children.
+The clinic opened in 2011, and God has blessed it with expansion and a great staff community which includes a combination of Tajiks and foreigners, believers and non-believers.
+It is primarily an eye clinic – the primary referral center for several blinding eye diseases, but we also have pediatrics and primary care.
+In the past, volunteers have primarily worked on the eye care side doing patient work-ups and interacting with patients.
+There is also an opportunity to exposure to the primary care side of the clinic, and physical therapy work with handicapped children.

-One of the most valuable things Goers contribute is investing into the lives of the clinic staff, half of which are believers and half are non-believers.
-Besides the medical work, Goers can also be involved in sports outreach, business projects and media projects depending on interest.
+One of the most valuable things Goers have done has been pouring into the lives of the clinic staff, half of which are believers and half are non-believers.
+Besides the medical work, in the past Goers have been involved in sports outreach, business projects and media projects depending on interest.
 Building relationships outside the clinic and inviting people into discipleship relationships, reading the Word with them, is also expected.

 Although we would love to have some fully trained specialists to open new medical specialties, such as neurology, endocrinology, and others, we realize that GoCorps would be working with primarily new college grads and there are many opportunities for those with medical interests who do not yet have expensive medical training.